By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 Mini-Audit (10 Minutes)

-A quick “mini-audit” of your bathroom can take just 10 minutes and makes all the difference when planning budget-friendly updates.
+A quick “mini-audit” of your bathroom can take just 10 minutes and can really help you to plan budget-friendly updates.

-Start by identifying problem areas: Do you struggle with storage, poor lighting, moisture or even mold, awkward walkways, cluttered surfaces or tricky cleaning spots?
+First things first: Start by identifying problem areas.
+Do you struggle with storage, poor lighting, moisture or even mold, awkward walkways or cluttered surfaces?

-Finally, set clear priorities.
-Address moisture and ventilation first, then focus on lighting and mirrors, followed by smart storage solutions and only then think about surfaces and decor.
+My final tip: Set clear priorities.
+It’s important that you put those aspects that impact your health, first, like moisture and ventilation.
+Then focus on lighting and mirrors, followed by smart storage solutions and only then think about surfaces and decor.

-Instead of guessing where the money will go, breaking it down into categories helps you stay in control and still leave room for creativity.
+Instead of guessing where the money will go, breaking it down into categories helps you stay in control.

 You can use this simple structure as a guide: